 For additional information, please visit FINRA’s website describing Regulation Best Interest which requires broker-dealers to place their customers interests ahead of their own. https://www.finra.org/rules-guidance/key-topics/regulation-best-interest.

 Conversation Starter.
+Given my financial situation, should I choose a brokerage service?
+Why or why not?
+How will you choose investments to recommend to me?
+What is your relevant experience, including your licenses, education, and other qualifications?
+What do these qualifications mean?
 Ask your financial professional if using Orchard to process a transaction on your behalf is right for you.

 What Fees Will I Pay?

-In connection with the purchase of securites, a customer of Orchard’s will pay commissions to the firm and its brokers that are deducted from the funds invested.
+In connection with the purchase of security interests in DPP, REITs, private placement and limited partnerships, a customer of Orchard’s will pay commissions to the firm and its brokers that are deducted from the funds invested.
 These commission charges may range from 3% to 10% of the total amount invested.
 Customers that purchase or sell shares on the CTT platform will also incur fees that are based on the size of the transaction.
+A customer of CTT may also incur a listing fee in connection with a security sold on the CTT platform.
 Typically, these fees do not exceed 10% of the total transaction value.
-A customer of CTT may also incur a listing fee in connection with a security sold on the CTT platform.